-And, as obsessed as their parents can be with pinball, Rachel and Zach sometimes surprise us with their enthusiasm.
-Zach has spent many hours searching for pinball machines for sale on eBay and Craigslist, watching gameplay videos, and playing in tournaments.
-Rachel loves playing The Hobbit and AC/DC, and knocks our socks off on those games.
+And, as obsessed as their parents can be with pinball, Jack and Zach sometimes surprise us with their enthusiasm.
+Zach has spent many hours searching for pinball machines for sale on eBay and Craigslist, watching gameplay videos, starting to stream his own gameplay online, and playing in tournaments.
+He’s the highest-ranked competitive pinball player in our family by far!
+Jack loves playing The Hobbit and AC/DC, and knocks our socks off on those games (including a mean game of 1-handed pinball!).
 In an era when many kids have never seen a pinball machine, we’re blessed that the pinball bug has caught on with ours!

-Through the years, we’ve enjoyed introducing our personal friends and family to pinball–We’re looking forward to sharing our love of the game with a growing circle of friends through Blizzard Mountain Pinball!
+Through the years, we’ve enjoyed introducing our personal friends and family to pinball–We’re so happy we get to share our love of the game with a growing circle of friends through Blizzard Mountain Pinball!

 Each game is also a unique work of art.
 Take a moment to look at the artistry evident in each back-glass, and in each game’s layout and playfield artwork.
 Some are silly or cartoonish pop-art, some have the artistry of a beautiful painting.
 (You could spend an hour just examining every intricate and hilarious detail artist John Youssi put into the back-glass for Medieval Madness.)
 Each game also has its own set of rules to learn and goals to accomplish, making each pinball machine a totally unique experience.
 Ask Kevin and he’ll be happy to fill you in on how each game works, and teach you some basic flipper skills to accomplish the goals.